statisticalbiotechnology/cb2030/questions/linearmodels.md

 In the book, in the chapter of non-linear relationships the author calculates and uses the square of the age.
 This selection seems quite arbitrary.
 What is the logic behind choosing this?
 > I think you are right in that the square of the age seems to be an arbitrary choice.
 He most likely just selected this as an example.

+1. In terms of the logistic regression, could you please explain the "odds in favour" please?
+> In logistic regression the dependent variable is expressed as log[p/(1-p)].
+This results in p taking values between 0 and 1.

 1. when deciding whether to perform a logistic or poisson regression, how do you know that your dependent variables are boolean or integers?
 Could you give some examples ?
 > A [Boolean] variable can only take two values, like true or false.
 An integer can take any integer value.
 In the case of a Poisson regression the integers are limited to positive integers including zero.
 An example of a boolean variable is do you have Covid-19, an example of a count is, the number of students in this class have Covid-19.

 ## Resampling

+1. In chapter 10.6 (figure 10.4): How do you generate a distribution of slopes that adhere to the null hypothesis?
+> You just mix up the links between the dependent and the independent variables.

+1. General question: What consistutes good and bad practices respectively, when it comes to resampling and other bootstrap-oriented methods?

+1. Why does the estimation of parameters by resampling give information of the sampling error?
+As I understand it, it tells us about the sampling error that we would find if we were to take samples from that subset of data, but not about the sampling error we got when sampling from the original population.

+## Weighted resampling
 1. In order to do weighted resampling - how are the weights actually obtained?
 Is it only used in case I have different predefined groups so that I know 'how much' I oversampled one particular group or do sampling weights also play a role in case I do not know specific groups before the experiment is carried out / the sample is drawn?
 E.g. differential gene expression where I would not have predefined groups or if would try to predict the US elections by sampling the population - how would I know then if I oversampled a particular group?
+> The point is that the text try to make is that if we have different amount of samples from a certain part of the population we need to compensate for that effect.
+Say that you have a gender bias in your study, it is good practice to compensate for the geneder-effect when resampling.

 1. “To correct for oversampling, we can use resampling; that is, we can draw samples from the survey using probabilities proportional to sampling weights “  (Allen B. Downey, Chapter 10.7 Weighted resampling).
 Is the author referring to resampling methods such as permutation tests, bootstrap or Jackknife or is he simply rerunning the test with weights applied?
 “If you oversample one group by a factor of 2, each person in the oversampled group would have a lower weight” (Allen B. Downey, Chapter 10.7) Does the application of weights can reduce significant differences in one representing group if the weights are applied on a dataset which is not large enough?
 So e.g. if you oversample a group by the factor of two and one of the samples is not representing the actual distribution of the factor in the group you would falsely correct this group.
 On the other hand, you would give more weight to a group that is represented by just one sample which could also be not representative.

 1. If the number of all samples is known, we can proportionally sample according to their different weights after traversing the entire sample.
 So how do we weighted sampling when we don’t know how big the total sample is, or the total is too large to traverse?
 Thank you!

-1. General question: What consistutes good and bad practices respectively, when it comes to resampling and other bootstrap-oriented methods?

-1. Why does the estimation of parameters by resampling give information of the sampling error?
-As I understand it, it tells us about the sampling error that we would find if we were to take samples from that subset of data, but not about the sampling error we got when sampling from the original population.
+1. In Chapter 10.7 the authors mention, that "each person in the oversampled group would have a lower weight".
+Do I understand correctly that it gives a problem of over-averaging the results, but it would also give less of outliers if the sampling group would have some.
+Also, in real-world sampling would it be more erroneous to oversample or undersample the population?
+> These are realtive terms, if you over-sample one type of data, you under sample another.

+1. "To correct for oversampling, we can use resampling" (Allen B. Downey, Chapter 10.7) - What can we do in cases where resampling is not possible?
+And even when we do resample some bias will still exist in the sampling (possibly even the same biases).
+How do we overcome these two scenarios?

 ## Nomenclature

 1. Could you clarify the differences among:
   * dependent variables
   > This is what we call the output from a model, e.g. yhat in yhat = a*x+ b
-  * endogenous variables
+  * Endogenous variables
   > Another name for dependent variable.
-  * independent variables
+  * Independent variables
   > This is what we call the input to a model, e.g. x in yhat = a*x+ b
-  * explanatory variables and  exogenous variables
+  * Explanatory variables and  exogenous variables
   > Other names for independent variables
   * Proxy variables
   > Variables used as stand-in for other (often unmeasurable) variables.
 E.g. bmi for amount of body fat, GDP for welfare is a country.